-Re: My Piece on The Charlottesville Vets: An Open Letter to Veterans and Anyone Else Who Cares About This Country
+An Open Letter To Veterans And Anyone Else Who Cares About This Country

 As a result, for the past several days, angry vets, and others, nationwide, who apparently felt that the piece was a far too generalizing statement of all members of the military, and that the article missed the mark re; asking if PTSD was a potential cause of the Charlottesville vets’ choice to take up arms and join the neo-nazis, made their voices known, and then some.

-Of course, much of the blowback coming as a result of Fox News’ Sean Hannity being so kind as to retweet the piece (along w/ Michael Flynn, Jr.) and calling on his followers to do the same, but I’m sure there were plenty of others whose political views don’t predispose them to automatically hate/dismiss anything The Huff publishes as “left-wing drivel,” and instead, were legitimately offended.
+Of course, much of the blowback is coming as a result of Fox News’ Sean Hannity being so kind as to retweet the piece (along w/ Michael Flynn, Jr.) and calling on his followers to do the same, but I’m sure there were plenty of others whose political views don’t predispose them to automatically hate/dismiss anything The Huff publishes as “left-wing drivel,” and instead, were legitimately offended.

 Believe it or not, I’m actually glad to see such a negative response to the piece, as it shows just how small a percentage the Charlottesville vets make up.
 But, I’d like to respond to both the article, as well as the response to the article, as the latter should be quite troubling to anyone who believes in open dialogue and communication, no matter how hopeless the situation, as opposed to unilateral vilification.

-First, to all veterans, even those of you who support our national embarrassment of a President and will never agree with anything we “liberals” say: if the piece offended you, in any way, you have my sincere apologies.
-I have three members of the military in my family - two Marines and an Admiral - and the thought that I would ever write, say or do anything designed to intentionally - or unintentionally - dishonor or disrespect those of you who are out there laying your lives on the line so big mouths like me can spew our opinions, however unpopular and misguided they may be, is simply ridiculous.
-I have nothing but respect for our veterans and, in my eyes, we’re all Americans, first, and right/left/middle/, second.
+First, to all veterans, even those of you who support our national embarrassment of a president and will never agree with anything we “liberals” say: if the piece offended you, in any way, you have my sincere apologies.
+I have three members of the military in my family ― two Marines and an Admiral ― and the thought that I would ever write, say or do anything designed to intentionally ― or unintentionally ― dishonor or disrespect those of you who are out there laying your lives on the line so big mouths like me can spew our opinions, however unpopular and misguided they may be, is simply ridiculous.
+I have nothing but respect for our veterans and, in my eyes, we’re all Americans first, and right/left/middle second.
+Additionally, I don’t go around talking about it, but my band recently lent our services to the Hoboken V.F.W. and helped to raise over $15k for vets in need of assistance.

 Nonetheless, I can understand why many of you took offense to the piece, those of you who at least took the time to read it, that is, and didn’t simply react to a provocative headline, or are prone to immediately condemn anything a putz like Hannity tells you to.